 Protect Church Finances

 Churches often receive requests for financial assistance, and it's difficult to assess the truthfulness of each request.
-To help make the decision easier, church leaders can develop criteria for individuals who may receive assistance and determine how benevolence funds should be disbursed, says Dan Busby, president of the Evangelical Council for Financial Accountability (ECFA), in Safeguard the Church Treasury.
+To help make the decision easier, church leaders can develop criteria for individuals who may receive assistance and determine how benevolence funds should be disbursed.
 For church leaders developing a benevolence policy or updating a current one, a sample is included in Benevolence Fund Basics.

 Abiding by tax laws for benevolence ministry is also an important way to protect money.
 For example, in Benevolence Fund Basics, Richard Hammar writes: